vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 1. command/response
 2. unsolicited messages

-These responses and messages will be created from within the an interrupt handler from bytes that have arrived and been interpreted, but consumed elsewhere.
+These responses and messages will be created from within the interrupt handler from bytes that have arrived and been interpreted, but consumed elsewhere.
 Using a [heapless](https://crates.io/crates/heapless) `Queue` allows us to have lock-free `Producer` and `Consumer` to shuffle messages between the contexts.